Taking a break – how to make your limited company ‘dormant’

 To make an active company dormant

-You’ll have to file the return and pay any tax liable on profits made before the company became dormant.
+You’ll have to file the return and pay any tax liability on profits made before the company became dormant.

-If you were registered for VAT, you should tell HMRC that you have stopped trading and want to cancel your registration.
+If you were registered for VAT, you should notify HMRC that you have ceased trading and wish to cancel your registration.

 You can do this in writing or by using form VAT 7.
 You’ll have to pay any VAT due and file a final VAT return.